Eltik/CFBypass/README.md

 args.push("--method", method);
 ...
 ```
+Slightly irrelevant, but to transfer Python output to JavaScript-friendly code (output contains annoying characters like `\n`, `\r`, etc.), the Python script will print in base64.
+This package will automatically decode the base64 data to then output NodeJS-friendly HTML.
 That's pretty much the gist of this works.

 ## Contribution
 I unfortunately am not familiar with TypeScript (and especially not Python) as much as I am with vanilla JS, so there are not a ton of features quite yet.
 However, since I'm learning I would be more than happy if you want to create PR requests, issues, or give suggestions.
 My Discord server is also [here](https://discord.gg/F87wYBtnkC) if you need to contact me.